 The Four Agreements and Self-Awareness

-The purpose of these assignments is to increase your self-awareness so you’re able to catch yourself when you go against the agreements, which we all do.
+The purpose of these journal prompts is to increase your self-awareness so you’re able to catch yourself when you go against the agreements, which we all do.
 It’s not about being perfect, and it’s not about punishing yourself.
 Remember, with awareness comes the choice to do things differently.